codewithmike01/JavascriptCapstone/README.md

 # Javascript Capstone

-> This project makes use of Poke Api and involemnet Api to get pokemon informations to be rendered on the screen and to store and retrive userslikes and comments respectively.
+>This project is developed for Pokemon and fight game  lovers to see their favorite Pokemon character and make comments on them.
+This project makes use of Poke API and involvement API to get Pokemon information to be rendered on the screen and to store and retrieve users likes and comments respectively.
 <br><br>
 ![ScreenShoot](https://github.com/Ginohmk/JavascriptCapstone/blob/Finalization-merge/src/assets/javscriptCapstoneImage.png)
 ## Built With